otrv4/otrv4/architecture-decisions/005-brace-key.md

 Unger's paper [\[1\]](#references) (to be optionally used).

-We are not using the same quantum resistant KEM, as defined in the mentioned paper (that reccommends using either SIDH or New Hope), because we are aiming to give additional protection against transcript decryption in the case of ECC compromise and some protection if quantum computers arrive earlier than expected.
+We are not using the same quantum resistant KEM, as defined in the mentioned paper (that recommends using either SIDH or New Hope), because we are aiming to give additional protection against transcript decryption in the case of ECC compromise and some protection if quantum computers arrive earlier than expected.
 Because of this, we will use a traditional DH key exchange.